Ron English: Career

-English developed a fictional universe he calls "Delusionville", described in promotional and curatorial texts as an upside-down subterranean world populated by anthropomorphic animals and other recurring characters, including figures such as Elefanka, Mousezilla and members of his band The Rabbbits.
-Its inhabitants and settings appear across English's paintings, sculptures, comics, digital collectibles and music, and have been the focus of exhibitions that combine large-scale imagery and sculptural installations with soundtracks performed by The Rabbbits.

-The feature documentary Living in Delusionville chronicles English's life and career, combining archival footage, animation and interviews, framing his story within the imaginary world that gives the film its title.
+English developed a fictional universe he calls "Delusionville", an upside-down subterranean world populated by anthropomorphic animals and other recurring characters, including figures such as Elefanka, Mousezilla and members of his band The Rabbbits.
+Its inhabitants and settings appear across English's creative work.
+A documentary, Living in Delusionville, chronicles English's life and career, combining archival footage, animation and interviews, framing his story within the imaginary world that gives the film its title.

 English leads The Rabbbits, a rock-oriented group he created as a musical extension of the Delusionville universe, with songs that tell stories from that fictional underworld.
 The band’s albums and performances draw on characters and themes from his visual work, with songs that reference the politics, mythologies and narratives of Delusionville.
-The Rabbbits have released recordings and performed live, extending English’s Delusionville imagery into music and performance.
-He has worked on collaborative music projects, including the band Hyperjinx Tricycle with musician Daniel Johnston and Jack Medicine, a recording project released on independent labels including Important Records.
+The Rabbbits have released recordings and performed live, extending Delusionville imagery into music and performance.
+English has also worked on collaborative music projects, including the band Hyperjinx Tricycle with musician Daniel Johnston and Jack Medicine, a recording project released on independent label Important Records.

-English has also worked on music-related visual projects, painting album-cover artwork for bands and recording artists.
-He created the cover painting for The Dandy Warhols' 2003 album Welcome to the Monkey House, credited in the album packaging and described in label and fan materials as an example of his mash-up style, featuring a banana half-exposed by a zipper in reference to Andy Warhol's record covers.
-He produced cover art for Slash's 2010 solo album Slash, with contemporary art coverage noting that the album features his characteristic skull-and-crossbones imagery, and album documentation crediting the cover painting to English.
-In 2011 he created the cover art for Chris Brown's album F.A.M.E., widely reported as featuring English's painting on the front cover.
-Beyond record sleeves, English created the cover art for the Summer #1 / first print issue of Art Nouveau magazine, credited in contemporary design coverage and in the magazine's own history.
+English has also designed album-cover artwork for bands and recording artists including the Dandy Warhols' 2003 album Welcome to the Monkey House, featuring a banana half-exposed by a zipper in reference to Andy Warhol's record covers.
+He produced cover art for Slash's 2010 solo album Slash, as well as for Chris Brown's album F.A.M.E..